 Example #2, Adult Dog Meeting: Lola meets 7-year old great Dane, Mini.
 Mini is much bigger than Lola, but it is a safe interaction because Mini is calm in the house and plays gently with Lola by lying on the ground and letting her take the lead.
 When Lola jumps on her, she vocalizes his displeasure and moves away.
 Lola likes to curl up next to Mini for a nap, and she doesn’t mind.

 Older dogs can be great teachers for puppies, but be very cautious.
 They often have less tolerance for the simple reason that they suffer from more bodily aches and pains, and they are often losing eyesight and hearing.

 Your puppy should be interacting with other dogs every single day, as often as possible.
 Don’t forget that during this period you are setting her up for a lifetime of fun with doggy friends!

-2. Socializing to Different Environments
+2. Exposing to Different Environments and People